eosnetworkfoundation/eos-evm-contract/peripherals/gateway_proxy/README.md

-  -a, --address   address of staking contract to query       [string] [required] -r, --rpc       RPC endpoint for queries                   [string] [required] -f, --fallback  upstream to use when no stakers            [string] [required] -e              passed through to nginx -e argument                   [string] -g              passed through to nginx -g argument                   [string] -p              passed through to nginx -p argument                   [string]
+  -a, --address   address of staking contract to query       [string] [required] -r, --rpc       RPC endpoint for queries                   [string] [required] -f, --fallback  upstream to use when no stakers            [string] [required] -s, --state     port number for a localhost HTTP server that responds with sta
+                  te                                                    [number]
+  -e              passed through to nginx -e argument                   [string] -g              passed through to nginx -g argument                   [string] -p              passed through to nginx -p argument                   [string]